skirino/dist_agent/README.md

 Since establishing a consensus (committing a command) in the Raft protocol requires round trips to remote nodes, it is a relatively expensive operation.
-In order not to overwhelm a distributed agent, accesses to each agent are rate-limited by the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket).
+In order not to overwhelm raft member processes, accesses to each agent may be rate-limited by the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket).
-Rate limiting is imposed on a per-node basis; in each node, there exists a bucket per distributed agent.
+Rate limiting is (when enabled) imposed on a per-node basis; in each node, there exists a bucket per distributed agent.
 We use [`foretoken`](https://github.com/skirino/foretoken) as the token bucket implementation.

 ## Quota management